CloudNativeECQ2020/springboot-java-jenkins/JENKINS.md

      usermod -d  /home/jenkins/ jenkins
      sudo systemctl start jenkins
      ```
-4. notify of the new public ip address `springboot-7-notify-email`  script [jenkinsawspublicip.sh](jenkinsawspublicip.sh)also [sleep.sh](sleep.sh) need to delay running this as the repull & run triggered by stopping the container takes a while to start up and to assign public ip
+4. notify of the new public ip address `springboot-7-notify-email`  script [jenkinsawspublicip.sh](jenkinsawspublicip.sh)also [sleeping.sh](sleeping.sh) need to delay running this as the repull & run triggered by stopping the container takes a while to start up and to assign public ip